christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 ## Application Configuration

-Both the API and Functions projects share the `Github` credential configuration section.
-The Functions project additionally reads the `GithubWorkflow` section for workflow-specific settings.
+The Functions project reads the `Github` credential configuration section for GitHub App authentication, and the `GithubWorkflow` section for workflow-specific settings.
 ```json
 {
   "Github": {